Vegetable-SYC/IMU_Fusion_SYC/README.md

 ### Data_Fusion

+Attention please!!
+Before performing data fusion, ensure that the MPU6050 and QMC5883L readings are correct; otherwise, the fused Angle value will be incorrect.

 A simple data fusion scheme is provided in the library, which can effectively fuse the data of the two sensors, and the combination of the two can effectively suppress the zero drift of the MPU6050 and enhance the accuracy of the Angle of motion.